-Subject Intent: The study of a foreign language provides freedom from insularity and an opening to other cultures.
-It helps to equip students with the knowledge and cultural capital they need to succeed in life.
-It encourages students to appreciate and celebrate differences.
-Our curriculum aims to enable students to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
-The curriculum provides opportunities for students to communicate for practical purposes with strands on vocabulary, grammar and phonics to help students succeed.
-The study of MFL at Key Stage Three builds on some work completed at Key Stage Two and provides the foundation for further study in language one or in other languages, equipping students to study and work in other countries.
+Subject Intent: The study of a foreign language provides freedom from insularity and an opportunity to explore other cultures.
+It helps to equip students with the cultural capital and understanding of otherness they need to succeed in life.
+It encourages students to appreciate and celebrates differences and be accepting of those whose lives are not like ours.
+Our curriculum enables students to express their ideas and thoughts in another language.
+The curriculum provides opportunities for students to communicate for practical purposes and to understand and respond in both speech and writing.
+Our curriculum is built around the 3 pillars of language learning, vocabulary, grammar and phonics, which instils confidence.
+The study of MFL at Key Stage Three provides foundations for students who have not studied a language before whilst building on work completed by some at Key Stage Two.
+Students are trained in key language learning skills to enable further study of their second or other languages and showing them that travel, living and working abroad are all possible.